-- Smells from the cassette pod can be unpleasant.
-Use of an RV holding tank deodorizer will reduce the smell and aid in breaking down solids.
-Make sure to follow manufacturer instructions when operating and maintaining the toilet. - Unpleasant odors from the gray tank can be controlled by adding 1⁄2 cup of baking soda or RV holding tank deodorizer to the sink or shower drains and rinsing down with water. - Keep the knife valve locked and the drain cap tightly in place when using the system on the road and anytime not connected to a dumping station. - Use a special holding tank deodorant chemical approved for RV holding tank systems in the black and grey water holding tanks.
-These chemicals aid the breakdown of waste and make the system more pleasant to use. - Do not put facial tissue, paper, grease, ethylene glycol-based or other automotive antifreeze, sanitary napkins or household toilet cleaners in the holding tanks. - Do not put anything solid in either the gray tank or cassette pod that could scratch or puncture.
+- Cover the bottom of the tank with water immediately after dumping. - Movement while driving will help liquefy solids.
+Adding water to the tank will also help. - Use only RV grade single ply toilet tissue. - Keep both knife valves closed and locked, and the drain cap tightly in place when using the system on the road and anytime not connected to a dumping station. - Use a special holding tank deodorant chemical approved for RV holding tank systems in the black and gray water holding tanks.
+These chemicals aid the breakdown of waste and make the system more pleasant to use.